ec-europa/europa-component-library/docs/conventions/component.md

 }
 ```

-The css rules in generic components should not define specific display elements (like color, background, and more globally everything specific to a system).
+The CSS rules in generic components should not define specific display elements (like color, background, and more generally everything specific to a system).

 If display is different in several systems, these differences should be put as parameters in the mixin.
 The goal here is to be able to call the same generic code, and just pass some parameters to alter display.
 There is no need to repeat component's name for these parameters, as they are limited to this mixin.